SarankumarJ/Java-Full-Stack-w1/README.md

 # Java Full Strack
-## 1.Write a Java program to print the sum, multiply, subtract, divide and remainder of two numbers
+## 1.Write a Java program to print the sum, multiply, subtract, divide and remainder of two numbers.

 ### Program:-
 ~~~java